 Crude oil pipelines are the foundation of our liquid energy supply.
-Crude oil is collected by pipelines from inland production areas like Texas, Wyoming, North Dakota, Louisiana, Alaska, and western Canada.
+Crude oil has traditionally been collected by pipelines from inland production areas like Texas, Wyoming, North Dakota, Louisiana, Alaska, and western Canada.
+The American energy renaissance has seen new areas of domestic energy production, including Colorado, North Dakota, Ohio and New York, spurring additional pipeline development to move crude oil and natural gas to ensure consumers are benefiting from our nation's energy renaissance.
 Pipelines also move crude oil produced far offshore in coastal waters.

 Crude also arrives in the U.S. from Mexico, Africa and the Middle East, and South America by marine tankers, often moving for the final leg of that trip from a U.S. port to a refinery by pipeline.